Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ## Flick of the Wrist

 At 5th level, you can incorporate patterns into the movements you are already making, casting them more quickly.
-You may cast patterns as a minor action at the cost of 1 essence.
+When you use the Twist minor action, you may spend 1 essence to cast an additional pattern of your choice on one of the targets of your Twist minor action.
+As always, you may choose the order in which your own effects apply if it is not clearly specified.

 ## Step through the Weave